• Skip to primary navigation

 • Learn to effectively manage your moods and behaviour.

-• Improve your self-concept.
+• Improve your self-concept and self-belief.

-• Learn new skills and techniques if relevant (e.g. assertiveness is often helpful)
+• Learn new skills and techniques if relevant (e.g. assertiveness is often helpful).

 Most of the shadows of this life are caused by standing in one’s own sunshine.
 Ralph Waldo Emerson